voorhoede/vuepress-paper/readme.md

 ```

 ### Codebase overview
-#### Structure
-Because Vuepress does not support asynchronous configuration the content fetching and building the website is seperated.
-Which means the needed sidebar data is written to a temporary file so it can be synchronously read from the vuepress config.

 #### Testing
 Unit tests are present in each file matching the implementation filename ending with `.test.js` and are ran with: `npm test`.